 - Cut nashi pear in half and remove the core.
 Slice nashi pear in thin slices.
 Set aside for assembly.

-- Layer with rocket leaves on a salad platter
+- Layer with arugula (rocket leaves) on a salad platter

 - Then take 4 slices of prosciutto and scatter across the platter in various spots.